xiaomi-research/controlfoley/README.md

 🎧 <strong>AC-V2A</strong>

-ControlFoley achieves the best performance across all evaluation metrics on the Greatest Hits dataset.
+ControlFoley achieves the best performance across all evaluation metrics on the Greatest Hits dataset and the AC-VAS dataset.

-- Better timbre similarity (Resemblyzer)
+- Better timbre similarity (Resemblyzer、MFCC、CosSim_PaSST)
 - Better synchronization (DeSync)
-- Higher audio quality (IS)

 Notably, it outperforms CondFoleyGen, a specialized in-domain baseline, demonstrating strong generalization ability.